 Louise Finn leads technology services as Loyola's CIO.
 The office of the CIO provides leadership, strategy, operations management, financial management, and asset management for technology services and drives many of Loyola's top technology projects and initiatives.
 For more information visit the CIO site.

 Members of the Loyola community most frequently interact with this group.
-The OTS manages office technology, classroom technology, and computer labs.
+Client Services manages office technology, classroom technology, and computer labs.
 It consists of the following four centers, each specializing in supporting Loyola's technology constituents.
 Select from the following to learn more about their unique services.

 Enterprise Applications is a unit of technology services and is comprised of four teams: Application Development, Operations and Database Administration, Business Intelligence and Reporting, and Web Development.
 The primary responsibilities of the unit are to provide implementation services, enterprise application operational and technical support, web and portal technical support, business unit support, business unit relationship management, data reporting services and support, training, and enterprise application expertise to the University community.
 Enterprise Applications supports Datatel Colleague, Datatel delivered products for portal, reporting and admissions, custom integration with third party applications and tools and technical support and development for the external website and Datatel portal technologies.